kadenf17/kadenf17.github.io/_posts/2023-12-18-Yoyo-Analysis-Part-2.md

     They have the widest selection of yoyos, and the majority are under $75.
     They also have high-end titanium yoyos as well if that's what you're looking for.

 Thanks for coming on this yoyo analysis journey with me!
-If you would like to explore the data more, consider checking out my Streamlit app.
+If you would like to explore the data more, consider checking out my [Streamlit app](https://yoyoapp.streamlit.app/).

+Link to my GitHub repository with my code: [Yoyo_Data_Analysis_Project](https://github.com/kadenf17/STAT386_Semester_Project)